Proptech in real estate has clearly been experiencing an upward trend over the last few years.

-The predefined rule is that once new tenants get added, they get an automatically generated email that allows them to know about important documents related to parking rules.
+The predefined rule is that once new tenants get added, they get an automatically generated email that lets them know about important parking rules-related documents.

-So, these predefined rules carry out the automatic task to let the new tenants know about the rules of an apartment complex.
+So, these predefined rules carry out the automatic task of letting the new tenants know about the rules of an apartment complex.

 Why Is Proptech Important

 This question has the underlying assumption that proptech is important.
 So let’s first see if it is important and then why this might be the case.

 How can we confirm that the assumption of proptech being important is true?

 We can check the statistics and market trends and see if we can find some sort of growth in the supply and demand of proptech solutions.